 The real bond, though, expressed itself in sleep.

 We had a nice shady deck off the living room, furnished with second-hand rattan pieces that I’d tidied up and equipped with plush new cushions.
 To this oasis I regularly repaired on summer afternoons with Danny, after collecting him from daycare.
-I’d pour myself a cold drink, grab a book, and settle down on one of the loveseats, letting Danny nurse for the half-minute or so that it took him to fall asleep.
+I’d pour myself a cold drink, grab a book, and settle down on one of the loveseats to feed Danny, who’d fall asleep within half a minute.
 I’d doze off myself, waking with a start and a crick in my neck: and there she’d be, splayed next to Danny on the loveseat, fast asleep, her ginger flank rising and falling in rhythm with my son’s pudgy toddler belly.

 It was a ritual in which certain house rules were suspended.
 She knew I wouldn’t shoo her off the loveseat during these communal “catnaps.”
 She knew I’d preserve the gentle enmeshment, the telepathic mirroring, that bound her and my sleeping child.
 Sometimes the two would twitch in unison and I’d wonder if they were dreaming of the same thing.
 I’d had pets before who curled up and slept with me, but this seemed more deliberate and purpose-driven than a cuddle opportunity.
 It was about communion, or communication.
 It was about staking a claim.